Azure/fta-aks-operations/articles/resource-management.md

     > [!NOTE]
     > For AKS clusters, only use the Cluster Autoscaler to auto scale the nodes.
 Don't manually enable or configure the autoscale for the underlying VMSS.

 - For workloads that cannot scale out, consider using [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) (VPA).
-VPA can also be used to understand the resource limits of pods.
+With the `Off` update mode, VPA can also be used to understand the resource limits of pods.

+    > [!NOTE]
+    > Be cautious when you use VPA in production.
+Due to how Kubernetes works, when you create VPA in `Auto` or `Recreate` update mode, it evicts the pod if it needs to change its resource requests, which may cause downtime.
+Make sure you understand its [limitations](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#known-limitations) before using it.

 - [Kubecost](https://www.kubecost.com/) can be used to get the insights of the cost and resource usage pattern.